 Bachelor of Science in Computer Science

-UNO's computer science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (CAC/ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone: (410) 347-7700.
-To earn a Bachelor of Science Degree in Computer Science, a student must acquire 128 credit hours as described below, and must satisfy all of the requirements of the University and the College of Sciences.
+UNO's computer science program is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; telephone: (410)347-7700.
+To earn a Bachelor of Science Degree in Computer Science, a student must acquire 120 credit hours as described below, and must satisfy all of the requirements of the University and the College of Sciences.
 In addition, the following stipulations must be satisfied:

 - Before enrolling in a computer science course, a student must have earned a grade of C or better in all computer science courses which are a prerequisite for it.
 A grade of C or better must be earned in all science courses, including mathematics and computer science, used to satisfy degree requirements.